Robust Policy Optimization to Prevent Catastrophic Forgetting: Experiments

-The optimal $\lambda$ here differs from the optimal $\lambda$ in safety training.
-This is because the optimal $\lambda$ must be derived from \Cref{eq:all_forms}, and depends on training reward statistics; in particular, it is related to the reward standard deviation.
-In the math setting, the final standard deviation is roughly $10\times$ larger than in safety training ($\sim 0.5$ vs.\ $\sim0.05$).
+The optimal $\lambda$ here differs from the optimal $\lambda$ from safety (where $\lambda$ =0.2).
+This is because in the math setting, the final standard deviation is roughly $10\times$ larger than in safety training ($\sim 0.5$ vs.\ $\sim0.05$).
+Per our discussion in \Cref{sec:alpaca}, this leads to $\lambda =2$, which exactly matches our experiments.